 If you’ve decided to plan the trip of a lifetime, you’ll know that while it’s hugely exciting, working out the best way to travel Europe can be a huge headache!
 At Euroventure, we make it our job to plan Europe trips for people all day every day.
-We run all kinds of trips – from our classic independent Europe adventures to small group tours.

 We know everyone’s number one problem is working out where to start – how do you work out what route to take?
 How will you get from city to city?
 Where should you stay?
 To help you out, we put together our most comprehensive planning guide, showing you exactly how to find the best way to travel Europe for you.

 If you’d like us to do the work for you, why not check out our set trips – these our favourite routes around Europe.
 Or if you’d rather decide your own route, use our trip builder to plan your own custom route.

 Want some other people to travel with?
 Join a group tour and experience small group travel with one of our experienced Euroventure tour leaders.

 The first step for any Europe trip is to work out a rough plan of where you’d like to go.
 While some people like to leave their schedule open while travelling, not planning your route at all could cost you serious time and money.
 This is especially true in peak season, when hostels and cheap train tickets can sell out in advance.
 Europe is deceptively big – and transport isn’t always straightforward; you can fill in the details later, but a bit of pre-planning will save you zigzagging all over the continent!